terroo/terroo.github.io/_posts/2021-06-30-10-examples-of-using-lambda-functions-in-cpp.md

 ![10 examples of using Lambda Functions in C++](/assets/img/cpp/lambda.png)

-Lambdas resolvem um problema de legibilidade, expressividade e praticidade.
+Lambdas solve a problem of readability, expressiveness and practicality.
 In this article we'll show you 10 ways you can use it in your code.

 ## Syntax
 {% highlight bash %}